 2. Further information about the data controller

 2.1 The data controller who is responsible for the processing of your personal data is Kapten & Son GmbH, Agrippinawerft 28, 50678 Cologne, Germany.
-If you have any general questions, you can either contact us by telephone on +49 251 32359357 or by email at [email protected].
+If you have any general questions, you can either contact us by telephone on +49 221 292 56494 or by our Contact Customer Care.
 Further information is also available on our website at www.kapten-son.com.

 2.2 If you have questions about data protection or how to exercise your rights according to data protection law (see section 9), please contact our Data Protection Officer by sending a letter to the above address or by emailing [email protected].